 - Pop into playtime at Pump It Up in Oakland.
 Open Jump is Monday, Wednesday, and Fridays between 3 pm and 5 pm, kids age 2 and up can come jump and play freely on the equipment.
 Under one is free with paying friend.
 Check the schedule.
 Must be 34″ to jump.

-- Play indoors in Alameda at Blue Moon Learning Center (a small indoor play area for toddlers) or Wee Play (offered through the city for children under 4) M/W/F from 10am to 1pm for only $6.
+- Play on the floor at Alameda's Wee Play (offered through the city for children under 4) M/W/F from 10am to 1pm for only $6.
 Here’s a review from a local dad.

 - Bowl 10 frames.
 Albany Bowl has ramps for preschool children to place in front of the lane so that their ball can get enough momentum to reach the pins.
 Ask for a ramp at the front desk if you are bowling with a child under 5.